Jemaine: Why not?

 - Spoof Aesop: Happens very often in the show.
 At the least, a serious issue will get gender or race flipped for laughs.

-- The whole of the episode "Drive By" main plot gears up towards a "xenophobia/racism is bad" aesop, with Bret and Jemaine being picked on because they are from New Zealand, to the point of having to sit in the back of the bus.
+- The main plot of the episode "Drive By" gears up towards a "xenophobia/racism is bad" aesop, with Bret and Jemaine being picked on because they are from New Zealand, to the point of having to sit in the back of the bus.
 In the end though, the aesop turns out to be xenophobia is bad, unless it's against people from Australia.

 - Stalker with a Crush: Mel stalks the pair and hits on them shamelessly in front of her husband in spite of the band's obvious disinterest.
 In a later episode, it's revealed that this was her original relationship with Doug before they got married.